PerlDancer/Dancer2/GitGuide.md

    team is enough to understand what the mistake was.
 Above all, please don't be offended.

-   If your pull-request is merged into _master_, then all you have to do is to remove your local and remote _pr/$name_ branch:
+   If your pull request is merged into _master_, then all you have to do is remove your local and remote _pr/$name_ branch:

         $ git checkout master
         $ git branch -D pr/$name